Remember when you were young, and your parents would tell you the fable of ants saving up food crumbs for rainy days?

 You can directly buy stocks and pick companies to invest in through online platforms, such as First Metro, BPI Trade, COL Financial, and ALPHASEC.[1]

 Mutual funds refer to a pool of money collected from participating investors.
 A fund manager will then invest the collected money in different financial instruments, such as stocks, bonds, and other forms of equities.
-You can buy mutual funds through investment companies, such as Sunlife.
+You can buy mutual funds through investment platforms such as COL Fund Source and FirstMetroSec FundsMart.

-Bonds are an investment instrument where you lend money to a company or the government for a specific period of time.
+Bonds are an investment instrument where you lend money to a company or the government for a specific period.
 You can make money through the fixed interest rate.
 When the bond matures, you'll get your money back.

-- Your Options for the Best Investment in the Philippines
+Read more: Reach Your Financial Goals with the Best Investments in the Philippines

 Final Thoughts

-Remember that investment vs savings are two different things, although there are some overlaps.
-However, their objectives are both the same—to make sure you're always ready for the future.
+Remember that saving vs investing are two different things, although there are some overlaps.
+However, their objectives are the sameto make sure you're always ready for the future.
 Both are also essential for building a financially healthy lifestyle.

 Think about your risk tolerance and the nature of your goals.
 This will help you determine whether to save or invest.